Apres at the Gardens: Changing 10,000 Years of Agriculture -Crops with Roots!

 Location: Vail Public Library, 292 W. Meadow Drive.

 Please note: Our evening speaker series will be held at the Vail Public Library this summer because our exhibit Exposed: the Secret Life of Roots is so big there’s no more room in the Betty Ford Alpine Gardens Education Center.
 Be sure to come check it out -there are roots hanging from the ceiling!

-Refreshments and light appetizers provided
+Drinks and light appetizers provided

 No cost due to the generosity of the Friends of Vail Public Library